Superstorm Sandy legacy: Recovery far from equal on NY shore - NewsBreak

 “Communities that are whiter and wealthier actually are not only recovering from disaster, but in many cases, they’re doing better,” Howell said.
 “What you’re doing is giving resources to those who already have the most resources and further leaving everyone else behind.”

-In Edgemere, the contrast is perhaps sharpest just to the west, in Arverne by the Sea.
-Like most of the Rockaway Peninsula — an 11-mile long sliver of barrier beaches that is home to around 124,00 people — both communities were almost entirely underwater after Sandy hit.
-But Edgemere residents say they’ve watched as Arverne and predominantly white communities got more help, and sooner.
+The contrast is perhaps sharpest just west of Edgemere, in Arverne by the Sea.
+Like most of the Rockaway Peninsula — an 11-mile long sliver of barrier beaches that is home to around 124,000 people — both communities were almost entirely underwater after Sandy hit.
+But Edgemere residents say they watched Arverne and predominantly white communities get more help, and sooner.

-There’s already a new grocery store and a Dunkin’ Donuts in a new commercial strip.
-Next door to Arverne, in Rockaway Beach, is a new skatepark, rebuilt after Sandy tore apart the old one.
+Arverne already has a new grocery store and a Dunkin’ Donuts in a new commercial strip.
+And next door in Rockaway Beach is a new skatepark, rebuilt after Sandy tore apart the old one.
 Construction of a community amphitheater is in progress.

 Neighbors admit it’s not a perfect comparison.
-Some Averne investment was underway before Sandy.
-Six years prior, a $1 billion development drew more white families to the neighborhood — which is still majority Black, though that number is dropping — and sprouted 2,300 homes, some now being resold for as much as $1.7 million.
+Some Arverne investment was underway before Sandy.
+Six years prior, a $1 billion development drew more white families to the neighborhood — which is still majority Black, though that number is dropping — and some of those 2,300 homes are being resold for as much as $1.7 million.
 The development was mostly unscathed by winds and flooding, prompting grumbling by Edgemere residents that their homes weren’t built to last.

 What’s clear, community board leader Moise and others say, is that Edgemere has never gotten its fair share.